wolskies/rke2-ansible/README.md

 ## Ansible Collection: rke2_ansible
-This collection includes a number of roles for the creation and management of an RKE2 cluster.
+This collection includes a number of roles for the creation and management of an RKE2 cluster of bare-metal systems.

 ## Description
 This collection automates the deployment and management of a bare-metal RKE2 cluster.
 It includes roles to install Metallb, Traefik, Cert-Manager, Rancher and Longhorn.
+While it can be adapted to other distributions, it is currently tailored to Ubuntu Server 24+

 ## Installation
 To install the collection from this repository, refer to [Installing a collection from a Git repository](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html).